 Why we collect data on you

 If you are a client, we collect information about you to provide you with psychological assessment and treatment and because it supports the provision of a safe and professional service.
-It is therefore in our legitimate interests as Registered Psychologists and CBT Therapists to collect your personal data.
+It is therefore in our legitimate interests as Registered Psychologists, Psychotherapists and CBT Therapists to collect your personal data.
 We also collect sensitive ‘special category’ data (such as details about psychological difficulty).
 The lawful reason for doing so is that it is necessary for the provision of safe and professional (mental) health treatment (psychological therapy).
 You do not have to agree to share information with us, however, in many cases we may not be able to offer you a service if you do not.